How to Tell Someone They Have Cancer?

 Chemo was a shock.
 The loss of pride and dignity dealing with a body that was betraying me because of the drugs being pumped into it.
 The medicines and injections and laxatives I had to take to combat the side effects.
 Sitting crying in pain on the toilet after 10 days of severe constipation.
 Waking up in the middle of the night thinking I’d wet myself when it was just sweat trickling down my leg from a hot sweat.
-Sitting in the day unit surrounded by other patients who were a good deal older than me with silent tears rolling down my face.
+Sitting in the day unit surrounded by other patients who were a good deal older than me, with silent tears rolling down my face.

 Feeling sorry for myself because I was so young, and life wasn’t meant to be this hard.
 Feeling sorry for the older patients having chemotherapy – I was struggling, and I was fit and healthy going into this, so how on earth were they coping?
 It’s surreal that 4 years on, I can’t remember what chemo was like.
 Every time I get a cold or get a hangover, I get a brief reminder, but my mind has protected me from what I went through, and I’m grateful.
-I still have a daily reminder every time I look in the mirror or look at photos taken during the time, but it gets easier to accept that it was all in the past.
+I still have a daily reminder every time I look in the mirror or look at photos taken during that time, but it gets easier to accept that it was all in the past.

 It was other breast cancer patients who saved my life during chemotherapy.
 They told me what toothbrush and toothpaste to use for my bleeding, ulcerated gums.
 What toiletries to use when your skin is burning, and perfume makes you gag.
 What to eat and drink when you lose your sense of taste.
 How to cope with the night sweats and hot flushes.
 What websites, blogs, and forums to use.
 The list goes on and on.
 If you’ve never had cancer treatment, you have no idea what your patients need to do to cope with that treatment.